 If you can identify an employer or other organisation responsible for all or part of your exposure to asbestos, you may also be able to bring a legal claim for compensation.

-We have been acting for people with asbestos-related problems for over twenty years.
+We have been acting for people with asbestos-related problems for over 20 years.
 We have the expertise to deal with your case quickly and efficiently.
 This means you can concentrate on the important things whilst we deal with your legal claim, safe in the knowledge that we are working to secure the compensation you deserve.

 Anglia Asbestos Disease Support Group